arvindr21/tddBootstrapBoilerPlate/README.md

 - Open `boilerplate/tddBootstrapBoilerPlate/app` folder and launch `index.html`.
 You will find a sample bootstrap template loaded.
 Resize your browser, play around.
 - Lets Make a couple of changes to the file.
 Open `index.html` in your favorite text editor and look for the h1 tag with text "Bootstrap starter template" and change it to "Hello World!!" and p tag content after that to "This template is awesome!! "
 - Save and close the file.
+- Refresh the browser and you should see the new changes reflecting.

 Lets Build the app and make it production ready (yes! production ready)
-- Now back to GitBash.
-Naviagate to the root folder - `boilerplate/tddBootstrapBoilerPlate` and run ```grunt build```
+- Now back to `gitbash`.
+Navigate to the root folder - `boilerplate/tddBootstrapBoilerPlate` and run `grunt build`
-- This will run for around 30 secs to 1 min depending on the machine and will create a folder called `dist` in short for Distribution.
+- This will run for around 30 secs to 1 min depending on the machine and will create a folder called `dist` short for Distribution.
 Ignore any errors for now.
 - Now using file explorer go to `boilerplate/tddBootstrapBoilerPlate/dist` and launch `index.html`.

 But.. but..
 It looks the same as my dev? whats the difference you ask?